nus-cs2103-AY2324S2/ip/docs/README.md

     - Partial words will be matched as well, e.g `meet` will match `meeting`<br>
 <br>
 🌟 **Example**: `find book`<br><br>
-✅ **Expected Outcome**: The application will search through the the task list for any tasks which description contains the specified keyword and displays the list of matching tasks.<br>
+✅ **Expected Outcome**: The application will search through the the task list for any tasks which description contains the specified keyword and displays the list of matching tasks.<br><br><br>

 ### <span style="color: #0B6E4F;">Tagging a Task With Priority: `tag`</span>